arseniizar/complexity-analyzer/README.md

-Simple Algorithm Time Complexity Analyzer
+Simple Algorithm Time Complexity Analyzer.
 It was created with the intention of preparing for the upcoming algorithms exam